 Rather than relying on a third trusted party such as a bank, it uses a peer to peer approach where verification and validation are done by the nodes of the distributed network.
 Not only this technology eliminates the involvement of a Third Party for the purpose of authentication (very often these Third parties become the source of security breach) but also chops the extra transaction cost that goes to them.
 Using this approach, the possibility of fraudulent transaction is minimized to zero because the group of transactions called blocks is not only protected by digital signature that subsequently goes through a mathematical puzzle for time alignment, but also needs to be the longest and fastest one in the network amongst the existing good nodes to succeed.
 This means that all transactions are fully secured and fraudulent transactions, if any shall form a long chain of such blocks which will be transparently visible to all parties clearly identifying the perpetrators for disciplinary action and also such fraudulent transactions will be next to impossible to get overlooked.
 Thus this mechanism is completely secured from hacking by outsiders through spoofing, phishing, etc.

-In Blockchain, all participants share the same relevant infrastructure information.
-In concrete terms, this means that all vehicles can communicate with each other via smart contracts and with the track elements such as signals, points or level crossings.
+In Blockchain, all participants share the same copies of relevant data.
+In concrete terms, this means that all trains can communicate with each other via smart contracts and with the track elements such as signals, points, track circuits or level crossings.
 This simplifies the infrastructure and the availability of the entire system can also be improved.

 Redemption of reward points from one service to another such as automatic credit of points after a train journey, which can further be used to pay an online cab service shall add to a better travel experience.

-For undertaking journey in any reserved class on Indian railway, a prescribed proof of identity shall be available online.
-On Blockchain, identification of the passenger, change of booking or enquiry can be done using traveler IDs which eliminates the need to carry any hard copy of id proof during travel.
+For undertaking the journey in any reserved class on Indian railway, a prescribed proof of identity shall be available online.
+On the blockchain, identification of the passenger, change of booking or enquiry can be done using traveller IDs which eliminates the need to carry any hard copy of id proof during travel.

-With the propagation of IoT based condition monitoring, there will be a complex network interconnecting the sensors to the controllers which would be aggregated to the centralized data centers storing vital data serving as nerve centers for command and control.
-With such levels of concentration of data, the potential for threats are immense.
-Here Blockchain can be used to secure the network from tampering, misuse and with “proof of work” a clear audit trail is available for the authorities to monitor.
+With the propagation of IoT based condition monitoring, there will be a complex network interconnecting the sensors to the controllers which would be aggregated to the centralized data centres storing vital data serving as nerve centres for command and control.
+With such levels of concentration of data, the potential for threats is immense.
+Here Blockchain technology can be used to secure the network from tampering, misuse and with “proof of work” a clear audit trail is available for the authorities to monitor.

 The project will change Trenitalia’s business model, allowing it to schedule more trips and make each one more profitable.
 The railway company will be able to better plan parts inventories and determine which lines are consistently performing poorly and need upgrades.
 The new system will save €100 million a year, according to ARC Advisory Group.

-Currently the signaling in Indian Railway is carried out by centralized systems which give instructions to train operator.
-The biggest challenges with such approach include system failure, loss of communication, data security, human error, driver’s death, or ad-hoc traffic diversion needs.
+Decentralized Train Operation: Currently the signalling in Indian Railway is carried out by centralized systems which give instructions to train operator.
+The biggest challenges with such an approach include system failure, loss of communication, data security, human error, driver’s death, or ad-hoc traffic diversion needs.
 In consideration to these inevitable factors, railway frameworks need to have safety frameworks to prevent collisions and derailments.
 But such dispatching and safety frameworks come with their own demerits such as complexity, huge cost, manpower overheads, heterogeneous nature and interoperability issues.
-But also this can be controlled by the adoption of Blockchain which can all at once handle for ad-hoc traffic, deviations, construction-caused alterations, equipment failures etc by converting it to a modular “Transportation Operating System”.
+But also this can be controlled by the adoption of blockchain technology which can all at once handle for ad-hoc traffic, deviations, construction-caused alterations, equipment failures etc by converting it to a modular “Transportation Operating System”.

-This decentralized system shall make it possible for the trains and line-side equipments to work as first-level active participants and carry out several actions such as wayfinding, booking, setting a switch to a correct position, interacting with other vehicles, algorithm driven speed control, automated braking, GPS driven Train localization.
-All these actions shall be network driven and ensure compliance with the standard working rules.
-The reliability of which shall be derived from the matching of physical reality (trackside equipments) and the IT representation (IoT Digital twin).
-This would enable the detection of trackside malfunctions and prevention of accidents.
+This decentralized system shall make it possible for the trains and track elements to work as first-level active participants and carry out several actions such as route locking, setting a changing point position, communicating with other trains, automatic speed control and braking, GPS drove Train localization.
+All these actions shall be network-driven and ensure compliance with the standard working rules.
+The reliability of which shall be derived from the matching of physical reality (trackside equipment) and the IT counterpart (Digital twin).
+This would enable the detection of trackside malfunctions and the prevention of accidents.

-Uncertainties pertaining to regulation, technological uncertainty, energy consumption, cybersecurity and integration with existing systems are also one of the challenges Blockchain has to overcome.
+Uncertainties pertaining to regulation, technology, energy consumption, cybersecurity and integration with existing systems are also one of the challenges Blockchain technology has to overcome.